 The last common component is the elastic.
 For patients that need their bite to be corrected in some way, the elastic is essential.
 It is strung between a hook on an upper bracket and a hook on a lower bracket, pulling the upper jaw backwards to help fix an overbite or the lower jaw backwards to fix and under-bite.
 Rubber bands can be used for a variety of different situations, especially for helping to exert more pressure on teeth or on jaws.

 Of course, some patients will have other implements attached to their braces system.
 For example, a very narrow arch might require an expander in order to widen it to fit the bottom arch.
 Some patients will have lots of rubber bands, some might have no bands at all.
-What your braces will ultimately look like will depend entirely on your orthodontist and what type of treatment you ultimately need.

 How Braces Work